MedStudy/Interview/FullStackDevExercise/README.md

 ### Notes From Jason

 I enjoyed working on this test very much.
 I chose to use a CQRS pattern for all my backend processing.
-The Mediatr package from Jimmy Bogard is very simple and powerful library for this.
+The Mediatr package from Jimmy Bogard is a very simple and powerful library for this.

 I also chose not to redesign the provided sqllite tables by adding an identity column.
 I instead implemented a rudimentary identity value generator.